 Below you will find items related to today’s article as well as things to get you started making your own scrubs, salves, lotions and potions including Miracle Healing Salve.

 Spark Naturals Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
 A good place to start is with Lavender EO.
 Note: Enjoy a 10% discount at Spark Naturals using discount code BACKDOORSURVIVAL.

 NOW Foods Essential Oils : NOW Foods has decent essential oils at a budget price: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil and Now Foods Lavender Oil are especially nice.

 Coconut (Fractionated) Carrier Oil: Once you start using coconut oil, you will be hooked.
 This is the liquid form of Coconut Oil, also referred to as FCO.
 I have been very satisfied with this brand as well as the FCO from Spark Naturals.

-White Plastic Jar with Lid 1 Oz (10 per bag): I love the size if these compact jars from Amazon.
+White Plastic Jar with Lid 1 Oz (10 per bag): I love the size if these compact jars.
 They are really inexpensive and shipping in free.
 But, as much as I love these, I love these glass jars better!

 Aromatherapy Glass Roll On Bottles, Frost Cobalt Blue-Set of 6: You are going to want some of these for your oils.
 I put essential oils (singly or in combination) in a roller ball with a bit of fractionated coconut oil and use it to apply EOs topically.
 Note that I prefer the cobalt blue roller ball containers but they are also available in clear.
 These complement the custom salves I mix up and store in these 1/2 ounce ointment jars.